Summer Deals & Coupon Codes for 2023

 Tip #4.
 Clean the lint screens

 Lint screens are one of the dryer components ensuring the safety of usage.
 For one, they capture lint, grease, and dust, ensuring nothing gets stuck inside the heating coil.
 Once a screen has stopped letting air through, an appliance can overheat.
 By keeping these screens clear, you improve the appliance’s energy efficiency, protect your clothes from heat damage, and minimize fire risks.
 To clean the dryer lint protection screens, remove the protective cover with a snapping or twisting motion.
 If the protection screen is hardened by dust and dirt, moisten the Q-tip or a sponge, making sure no water is dripping from it.
-Rotate the Q-tip or sponge across each area of the screen to remove the dust and dirt.
+Rotate the Q-tip or sponge across each screen area to remove the dust and dirt.

 Tip #5.
 Make sure the dryer cord doesn’t knot